SINTEF-9012/raft_flower/README.md

 ```
 Similar adjustments need to be made for HOST_3 and HOST_4.
 Port 5000 can be changed to any other un-occupied network port.

-### Configuring the number of nodes and trinaing rounds
+### Configuring the number of nodes and training rounds

 Change this value to increase the number of training rounds: